mbuthimungai/chat-room-/README.md

 # chat-room
-This is chat room web application which is designed fr users to create groups and join groups
+This is chat room web application which is designed for users to create groups and join groups